adamejhonrey/converl/README.md

 ### Managing Parent Folder

-As you saw on the GF's appendix above, the user that have `!manager` or `!mod` in its `perm.dat` file inside its folder.
-The user can manage all users within the parent folder only.
+As you saw on the GF's appendix above, the user that have `!manager` or `!mod` in its `perm.dat` file inside its folder can manage all users within the parent folder only.

 ### Changing Permission